About: Giardia is a parasitic protozoal infection of the small intestine affecting many mammals.

 Diagnosis: Fecal flotation, fecal smears, SNAP giardia test or ELIZA.

 What is giardia?

-Giardia is a protozoan (single-celled organism) parasite which is found in the small intestine of many mammals and birds including humans and cats.
-Giardia duodenalis (also known as G. lamblia) can infect a wide range of mammals and can be divided into several assemblages (subpopulations) with preferred hosts.
+Giardia is a protozoal infection of the small intestine.
+Giardia duodenalis (G. lamblia) can infect a wide range of mammals and is split into several assemblages (subpopulations) with of which has a preferred host.

 A1 – Humans and a wide range of mammals including cats and dogs

 B – Wide range of mammals, including humans and cats

 E – Hoofed animals

 F – Cats

 One study in Australia found the prevalence of Giardia in healthy cats to be 2%, although those numbers may be up to 12% in crowded conditions such as shelters and catteries.
 Infection in kittens and young adults are most common as well as cats in over-crowded or stressful environments and immunocompromised cats.